Are you interested in donating masks to Mosaic Medical? Please read the following FAQ for details on our donation process.

 Where can I drop off my donated masks?

-To view our clinics on a map, visit our clinic information webpage here.
+To view our clinics on a map, visit our clinic information page here.

 In addition to Mosaic Medical, St. Charles is also accepting donated masks.